 Factors favoring employees:

-The Netherlands boasts the second-shortest average workweek in the OECD, at 30.5 hours.
-It also offers well-developed infrastructure, good public transportation, and healthcare, contributing to a high standard of living.
+The Netherlands has the second-shortest average workweek in the OECD at 30.5 hours.
+Strong public infrastructure, transportation, and healthcare contribute to a high standard of living.

 10. Switzerland

-Switzerland is a wealthy nation with a stable economy.
-It has a low unemployment rate and consistent growth.
-It recorded an impressive GDP of $807.71 billion at the end of 2022–23.
-So, this translates to financial security for businesses and employees.
+Switzerland is a stable, wealthy nation with consistent economic growth.
+Its GDP of $807.71 billion translates to financial security for both businesses and employees operating there.

 Factors favoring companies: